-1 and where lease last passed or when insurance or other 2 responsibility of ownership and the purchase agreement 3 passed.
+1 and where risk of loss passed or when insurance or other 2 responsibility of ownership under the purchase agreement 3 passed.

 All the evidence I just discussed also directly 4 refutes Appellant's arguments that the transaction was a 5 6 sale on approval or a sale on delivery or that FAA Bill of 7 Sale only transfer the security interest.
-And since it's 8 undisputed that the aircraft was in California on 9 January 27th, 2015, the January 27th, 2015, sale and 10 purchase of the aircraft occurred in California and 11 Appellant owes use tax as the Department has determined.
+And since it's 8 undisputed that the aircraft was in California on 9 January 27th, 2015, the January 27th, 2015, sale and 10 purchase of the aircraft occurred in California, and 11 Appellant owes use tax as the Department has determined.

-12 Turn next to the issue of applicability of the 13 interstate of commerce use provisions of Regulation 14 1620(b)(5)(c).
-Regulation 1620(b)(5) on its face provides that Subdivision (b)(5)(c) is not an independent clause as 15 Appellant asserts, but it's a subordinate provision of 16 17 Subdivision (b) (5) which applies only to aircraft 18 purchased outside of California.
-Accordingly, the 19 interstate commerce use provision is not applicable to 20 this appeal because as I just discussed, the aircraft and 21 the sale and the purchase took place in California.
+12 Turning next to the issue of applicability of the 13 interstate of commerce use provisions of Regulation 14 1620(b)(5)(c).
+Regulation 1620(b)(5) on its face provides that Subdivision (b) (5) (c) is not an independent clause as 15 Appellant asserts, but it's a subordinate provision of 16 17 Subdivision (b) (5) which applies only to aircraft 18 purchased outside of California.
+Accordingly, the 19 interstate commerce use provision is not applicable to 20 this appeal because as I just discussed, the aircraft sale 21 and purchase took place in California.

-And more specifically, contrary to Appellant's argument, the first sentence of Subdivision (b)(5) Paragraph A says as relevantly I quote, "Except as provided in Subdivision (b)(5)(d) below, the provision of subdivision (b)(5) will apply," unquote.
-This opening sentence makes it very clear that only Subdivision (b)(5)(d) is accepted from (b)(5), and that (b)(5)(c) is not accepted from carriage but by (b)(5), applicable only to aircraft purchased outside of California.
+And more specifically, contrary to Appellant's argument, the first sentence of Subdivision (b)(5) Paragraph A says as relevant here, I quote, "Except as provided in Subdivision (b)(5)(d) below, the provision of subdivision (b)(5) will apply," unquote.
+This opening sentence makes it very clear that only Subdivision (b)(5)(d) is excepted from (b)(5), and that (b)(5)(c) is not excepted from coverage but by (b)(5), applicable only to aircraft purchased outside of California.

-7 This is clear from the regulations organization that Subdivision (b) (5) is organized by first providing 8 9 the rebuttable presumption in (b) (5) (a) of the intended 10 purchase in California for those out-of-state purchases 11 brought in California and then providing ways to get out 12 of the presumption in Subdivision (b)(5)(b) and (b)(5)(c).
-13 This is further confirmed by the plain text of 14 Subdivision (b)(5)(c) itself, which provides, I quote, "If the property is an aircraft, use tax would not apply if 15 16 one-half or more of the flight time traveled by the aircraft during the six-month period immediately following 17 18 its entry into this state is -- show flight times traveled 19 in interstate commerce -- in interstate or foreign 20 commerce, " unquote.
+7 This is also clear from the regulations organization that Subdivision (b) (5) is organized by first 8 9 providing the rebuttable presumption in (b)(5)(a) of an 10 intent of purchase in California for those out-of-state 11 purchases brought in California and then providing ways to 12 get out of the presumption in Subdivision (b) (5) (b) and 13 (b)(5)(c).
+This is further confirmed by the plain text of 14 Subdivision (b) (5) (c) itself, which provides, I quote, "If the property is an aircraft, use tax would not apply if 15 16 one-half or more of the flight time traveled by the 17 aircraft during the six-month period immediately following 18 its entry into this state is commercial flight times 19 traveled in interstate commerce -- in interstate or foreign commerce," unquote.
+20 states, I quote, "Such use" -- that was referring to the inter -- use interstate commerce -- "will be accepted as proof of an intent that the property was not purchased when used in California," end quote.

-The provision of the six-month period -six-month test period for aircraft starting immediately following its entry into the state, obviously, we request that aircraft to be first out of the state when purchased.
+The provision of the six-month period -six-month test period for aircraft starting immediately following its entry into the state, obviously, requests that aircraft to be first out of the state when purchased.
 Similarly, the last sentence in Subdivision (b)(5)(c)